Boyan-MILANOV/ropium/README.md

 ============
 Install ROPGenerator
 --------------------
+You can download the source (prefer this method if you want the latest and more stable version of the tool) and run

+	$ python setup.py install
+	$ ROPGenerator

-You can install **ROPGenerator** with pip
+Or install **ROPGenerator** with pip

 	$ pip install ropgenerator
 	$ ROPGenerator

-Or download the source (prefer this method if you want the last version of the tool) and run

-	$ python setup.py install
-	$ ROPGenerator

 Install Dependencies
 --------------------
 **ROPGenerator** depends on **ROPgadget**, **prompt_toolkit**, **z3-solver**, **enum**, and **barf**:

-- **enum**, **ROPgadget**, and **prompt_toolkit** packages will be added automaticaly during installation
+- **enum**, **z3-solver**, **barf v0.4.0**, and **prompt_toolkit** packages will be added automaticaly during installation

-- **z3-solver** will also be installed automatically.
-However, the currently available package on pypi has small bugs.
-They don't affect ROPGenerator's efficiency but sometimes produce annoying messages on the screen.
-The issue has been dealt with since November 2017, so unless the pypi package wa updated I recommend building z3 localy from the source : https://github.com/Z3Prover/z3

-- **barf v0.4.0** will also be installed automatically.
-In case you already have barf on your computer, note that ROPGenerator is not compatible with later versions than 0.4.0
+- **ROPgadget** will also be installed automatically if you don't have it already.
+However, the currently available package on pypi is not up-to-date.
+Since ROPGenerator uses a late ROPgadget feature (*--dump* option) I recommend installing ROPgadget from the source at https://github.com/JonathanSalwan/ROPgadget.
+If you have trouble loading binaries with ROPGenerator ("Can not run 'ROPgadget --binary /your/binray --dump --all'" kind of error), definitely check if your ROPgadget is up-to-date ;)

 Getting started